 Kadiatou was born and raised in Bamako, Republic of Mali by a single father.
-She earned a Masters in Statistics and Economics from the Moscow University of Statistics and Economics in 1994, an MBA with concentration in Non Profit Organization Management from the George Washington University in 2008, and an MS in National Resource Strategy from National Defense University in 2012.
+She earned a Masters in Statistics and Economics from the Moscow University of Statistics and Economics in 1994, an MBA with concentration in Non Profit Organization Management from the George Washington University in 2008, and an MS in National Resource Strategy from the National Defense University in 2012.
 She's served in the United States Navy as a Supply Corps Officer for the past 20 years.
-She's always wanted to do something to help Malian orphans, and founded A Child For All to materialize her dream.
+She has always wanted to do something to help Malian orphans and vulnerable children, and founded A Child For All to materialize her dream.

 Director of operations, mali

 Zoumana Bagayoko has been managing ACFA’s operations in Mali since the organization’s inception in 2008.
 His responsibilities include: the center’s daily administrative management, implementing the Board of Director’s policies and reporting back to the Board on matters that require their input, managing finances and human resources, working closely with local partner organizations and official authorities.
 In addition to these responsibilities, Zoumana has been employed by the “Banque Atlantique” as a Cashier, since 2008.
 Moreover, he performs private consultations.
 He previously worked as Network Administrator for several enterprises such as Djom Consulting.
 Zou holds a Master’s degree in Information System Management from the University of Bamako and a Professional Certificate in Banking Technology.

 Teresa joined ACFA in 2017 and instantly fell in love with the dream of giving the children of Mali a future as bright as their smiles.
 A passion for development and working with children led Teresa to join forces with ACFA in an effort to create a Mali where all children are afforded the tools necessary for a successful future.